-BOX A - NON-COM MPANY ENTITY I certify that ompany" as defined in Section 34.600, RSMo, and the elivery of any services and/or supplies as a company, Authorized Representative's Name (Please Print) Authorized Representative's Signature Entity Name Date I certify that (Company Nam Section 34.600, RSMo, and currently has less than to company increases the number of employees to ten or shall comply with, complete, and return Box C to the D ne) MEETS the definition of a company as defined in the employees but that if awarded a contract and if the more during the life of the contract, then said company Authorized Representative's Name (Please Print) Company Name Authorized Representative's Signature Date 1 I certify that (Company Name Section 34.600, RSMo, has ten or more employees, as services from the State of Israel; companies doing busin organized under the laws of the State of Israel; or persodefined in Section 34.600, RSMo.
-I further certify that and/or supplies requested herein said company shall n State of Israel; companies doing business in or with Israel the laws of the State of Israel; or persons or entities doing 34.600, RSMo, for the duration of the contract. e) MEETS the definition of a company as defined in nd is not currently engaged in a boycott of goods or ness in or with Israel or authorized by, licensed by, or ons or entities doing business in the State of Israel as if the company is awarded a contract for the services not engage in a boycott of goods or services from the rael or authorized by, licensed by, or organized under Authorized Representative's Name (Please Print) Company Name Authorized Representative's Signature Date
+BOX A - NON-COM PANY ENTITY I certify that (Entity Name) of company as defined in Section 34.600, RSMo, but that it changes during the life of the contract to become a "contentity has ten or more employees, then, prior to the del the entity agrees to comply with, complete, and return E mpany" as defined in Section 34.600, RSMo, and the livery of any services and/or supplies as a company, Authorized Representative's Name (Please Print) Authorized Representative's Signature Entity Name Date I certify that (Company Name Section 34.600, RSMo, and currently has less than term company increases the number of employees to ten or in shall comply with, complete, and return Box C to the Di MEETS the definition of a company as defined in employees but that if awarded a contract and if the more during the life of the contract, then said company Authorized Representative's Name (Please Print) Company Name Authorized Representative's Signature Date Company Ivanic Date I certify that (Company Name) Section 34.600, RSMo, has ten or more employees, and services from the State of Israel; companies doing busine organized under the laws of the State of Israel; or person defined in Section 34.600, RSMo.
+I further certify that it and/or supplies requested herein said company shall no State of Israel; companies doing business in or with Israel the laws of the State of Israel; or persons or entities doing 34.600, RSMo, for the duration of the contract.
+MEETS the definition of a company as defined in d is not currently engaged in a boycott of goods or ess in or with Israel or authorized by, licensed by, or ns or entities doing business in the State of Israel as f the company is awarded a contract for the services at engage in a boycott of goods or services from the nel or authorized by, licensed by, or organized under Authorized Representative's Name (Please Print) Company Name Authorized Representative's Signature